thang2410199/Suto-Navigation/README.md

 `panelContainer.EnableAutoMemoryManagement(new BasicMemoryWatcher());`

-To create custom strategy for detect low memory, implement IMemoryWatcher.
-Create custom implementation of IMemoryReactor.
+To create custom strategy for detect and reactor to low memory, implement `IMemoryWatcher`.
+Create custom implementation of `IMemoryReactor`.

 `panelContainer.EnableAutoMemoryManagement(new BasicMemoryWatcher(), new CustomMemoryReactor());`